dilip-upadhyay/android-app-photo-tracker/README.md

 # android-app-photo-tracker
 This app traces all the photo recodes.
-If any photo get deleted, you can check this list .
+If any photo gets deleted, you can check this list .

 Steps to import in Android studio